tyzoh/DrQA-SHINRA/README.md

 # DrQA-SHINRA

 DrQA-SHINRA is an implementation for extracting the values of the attributes from Wikipedia pages at SHINRA2018 using Facebook AI Research's [DrQA](<https://github.com/facebookresearch/DrQA>).
-[SHINRA](http://liat-aip.sakura.ne.jp/森羅/森羅wikipedia構造化プロジェクト2019/) is a project to structure Wikipedia knowledge and SHINRA2018 is a shared-task to extract the values of the pre-defined attributes from Japanese Wikipedia pages of 5 categories (person, company, city, airport and chemical compound).
+[SHINRA](http://shinra-project.info/shinra2019/) is a project to structure Wikipedia knowledge and SHINRA2018 is a shared-task to extract the values of the pre-defined attributes from Japanese Wikipedia pages of 5 categories (person, company, city, airport and chemical compound).
-We tested DrQA-SHINRA on a part of the dataset of [SHINRA2019](http://liat-aip.sakura.ne.jp/森羅/森羅wikipedia構造化プロジェクト2019/森羅2019データ配布/) converting to SHINRA2018 format.
+We tested DrQA-SHINRA on a part of the dataset of [SHINRA2019](http://shinra-project.info/download/) converting to SHINRA2018 format.

 ## Usage

 ### Data download:

-Download the data set from [SHINRA2019 website](http://liat-aip.sakura.ne.jp/森羅/森羅wikipedia構造化プロジェクト2019/森羅2019データ配布/).
+Download the data set from [SHINRA2019 website](http://shinra-project.info/download/).
 The word vector can be downloaded from [fastText website](https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.ja.300.vec.gz).

 ```
 DrQA-SHINRA
 |____ data
-|       |____ datasets              # need download from SHINRA2019 website
+|       |____ JP-5              # need download from SHINRA2019 website
 |       |   |____ annotation
 |       |   |       |____ Company_dist.json
 |       |   |         ...